pytorch/torchtune/docs/source/examples/e2e_flow.rst

 Overview
 --------

-Fine-tuning an LLM is almost never itself the end goal.
-Usually this is one step in a much larger worfklow.
-An example workflow might look something like this:
+Fine-tuning an LLM is usually only one step in a larger workflow.
+An example workflow that you might have can look something like this:

-- Download a popular model from HF Hub
+- Download a popular model from `HF Hub <https://huggingface.co/docs/hub/en/index>`_
 - Fine-tune the model using a relevant fine-tuning technique.
 The exact technique used will depend on factors such as the model, amount and nature of training data, your hardware setup and the end task for which the model will be used
 - Evaluate the model on some benchmarks to validate model quality
 - Run some generations to make sure the model output looks reasonable
-- Quantize the model for efficient inference followed by optionally exporting it for specific environments such as inference on a mobile phone
+- Quantize the model for efficient inference followed by exporting it for specific environments such as inference on a mobile phone

 In this tutorial we'll cover each of these items and give examples of how you can do this using